LOTUS

 The one that brought Lotus its first-ever F1 victory

-CLASSIC CHAPMAN DESIGN
+CHAPMAN DESIGN

-The Type 18 was extremely light and simple.
+The Lotus Type 18 was extremely light and simple.
 Its aluminium body was made up of lightweight panels, bolted to a heavily-triangulated tube frame — developed in just 5 weeks from the drawing board.

 THE ENGINEERING